learn-co-curriculum/phase-1-using-fetch/README.md

 ## Conclusion

 Many pages use AJAX to provide users fast and engaging sites.
 It's certainly not required in all sites.
-Using it for every site is a step backward when simple HTML would suffice.
+In fact, using it could be a step backward if simple HTML would suffice.
 However, as sites have more and more material, the AJAX technique is a great tool to have.

 Using `fetch()`, we can include requests for data wherever we need to in our code.
 We can `fetch()` data on the click of a button or the expansion of an